replit/replit.github.io/repls/web-hosting.md

 ## Custom Domains

-You can point a custom domain to a hosted repl.
+Any hosted repl can be linked to a domain that you own.
 This includes both [static sites](#hosting-a-web-site) and [HTTP servers](/site/docs/repls/http-servers).
-To start, click on the pencil icon next to the URL for your hosted repl:
+To start, click on the pencil icon next to the URL for your repl:

 ![screenshot of edit button](https://replit.github.io/images/repls/edit-custom-domain-icon.png)

-Enter the domain that you own:
+Enter the full domain where you'd like the repl to be accessible from, this includes subdomains.

 ![screenshot of cname instructions](https://replit.github.io/images/repls/custom-domain-cname.png)

-You will be prompted to add a `CNAME` record to your domain pointing at a `repl.co` link.
-Go to the service that manages your domain and find the section that allows you to add Resource Records.
+You will be prompted to add a `CNAME` record to your domain pointing at your repl's special `repl.co` domain.
+Go to your domain registrar and find the section that allows you to add DNS records.

-Add a new entry by entering:
+Add a new entry with the following information:
+* The type should be `CNAME`.
-* `name`: this will be the subdomain pointing to the repl.
-Some services do not allow you to leave it blank (root).
-You can set it as www to point www.yourdomain.com to your repl.
+* `name` or `hostname` will be the subdomain you want, or you can enter `@` if you'd like to use the full domain.
+Some services do not allow `CNAME`s to be at the top level, we recommend instead using www and making sure you enter www.yourdomain.com in your repl.
-* `type`: `CNAME`
-* `data`: This should be the repl.co link from the Repl.it custom domain popover.
-It should contain a long string of random numbers and letters.
+* `data` or `target` should be the special repl.co link you got when you started linking your repl.
+It should contain a long string of random numbers and letters at the beginning.

+For example:
+- If I want to serve a repl from `example.com` I'd enter `example.com` in the repl linking box then in my registrar the target should be `@`.
+- If I want to serve a repl from `coolproject.example.com` I'd enter `coolproject.example.com` in the repl linking box and `coolproject` in the target field on my registrar.

+The exact steps will vary between services.
 Here's an example of how it might look, using Google Domains:

 ![screenshot of cname instructions](https://replit.github.io/images/repls/google-setup-custom-domain.png)

-It may take some time to actually update.
-If you used `www` for the name, you should enter `www.yourdomain.com` on the Repl.it interface.
+It may take some time for the DNS record to be updated.
 Once connected, click the big green button to finish and your domain should be linked!

 You can unlink your domain at any time by clicking on the pencil icon and clicking "Unlink".